Submit Article

 What Were the Facts of This Case?

-The plaintiffs in this case were Lee Hsien Loong, the Prime Minister of Singapore, and Lee Kuan Yew, the Minister Mentor.
-The defendants were Review Publishing Co Ltd, the publisher of the Far Eastern Economic Review magazine, and Hugo Restall, the editor of the magazine.
-In July/August 2006, the Review published an article written by Restall titled "Singapore's 'Martyr', Chee Soon Juan", which the plaintiffs alleged was defamatory.
+The plaintiffs in this consolidated action were Lee Hsien Loong, the Prime Minister of Singapore, and Lee Kuan Yew, the Minister Mentor of Singapore.
+The defendants were Review Publishing Co Ltd, a company incorporated in Hong Kong and the publisher of the Far Eastern Economic Review, and Hugo Restall, the editor of the magazine and a resident of Hong Kong.
+The core of the dispute was an article published in the July/August 2006 issue of the Review titled "Singapore's 'Martyr', Chee Soon Juan."
+The plaintiffs contended that this article contained defamatory statements regarding their conduct and integrity in public office.

 How Did the Court Analyse the Issues?